twilio/twilio-video-room-monitor.js/README.md

 ### Console Script

-You can also run the following snippet in the browser console of a twilio-video.js app to load the inspector.
+You can also run the following snippet in the browser console of a twilio-video.js app to load the monitor.
 Note that you must be able to register the room object in order for this to work:

 ```js
 (() => {